 B.A., 2000, Plattsburgh State University, State University of New York, Psychology

-Scott Weaver is a research assistant professor of Epidemiology and Biostatistics for the School of Public Health at Georgia State University.
+Scott Weaver is a research associate professor of Population Health Sciences in the School of Public Health at Georgia State University.
 Prior to coming to Georgia State University, he completed a NRSA postdoctoral fellowship in Prevention Science and Quantitative Methodology at Arizona State University’s Prevention Research Center (2005-2007).

 Identifying primarily as a prevention scientist and quantitative methodologist, Dr. Weaver has over a decade of experience conducting research on topics spanning tobacco control and regulatory science; minority and immigrant health and health disparities; substance use and risky youth behaviors; social and cultural determinants of health; systems interventions for promoting positive youth and family outcomes; and global urban health.
 He has been particularly interested in studying the complex, dynamic systems that interact not only to generate, but also entrench health disparities from a systems perspective.
-He has developed expertise in various research and statistical methodologies, including latent variable and psychometric models, complex survey analysis, causal inference, analysis of longitudinal data, latent population heterogeneity, and systems science methodologies (e.g., agent based models).
+He has developed expertise in various research and statistical methodologies, including latent variable and psychometric models, complex survey analysis, causal inference, analysis of longitudinal data, latent population heterogeneity, and systems science methodologies.